 The new Fund is helping to transform FNL’s ability to support libraries and archives across the UK to acquire books and collections that, together, are our written and printed heritage.

-Of the fund, The Prince of Wales said:
+Of the fund, the King, then Prince of Wales, said:

 Neither Longfellow nor Shakespeare wrote for a select audience.
 Their work was for everyone, which is why I agreed to be Patron of this important appeal for funds by the Friends of the National Libraries.